Ellibrinker/FlyTAU/README.md

 > 📎 Note:
 > The interface is implemented as part of the **Information Systems Engineering** component.
-> The full SQL queries, explanations, sample outputs, and visualizations are provided separately as part of the **Database Systems Design** submission.
+> The full SQL queries, explanations, sample outputs, and visualizations are submitted separately as part of the **Database Systems Design** component.

 ---